 Copyright © 2007

-of residence and the land surrounding it has been
+our place of residence and the land surrounding it, has

 Valley Forge NWR is a private refuge for the rescue &

 aiding, fostering, sheltering & protecting those species of

 birds & small mammals that live wild in Scotland, but